winningproduct/learn-portal/README.md

 - Implement continuous cycles of identifying, classifying, prioritizing, remediating, and mitigating of software vulnerabilities of the implemented code and third party components.

 ## Optimize(Reach globally competitive product maturity)
-Fine tune the product to achieve the maximum output
+Fine tune the product to achieve the maximum output.
 #### Analytics Review Process #DataModel
 - Process logs and data analytics to organize and escalate for decision making based on data patterns
 #### Cost optimization